qmlab/go-job-scheduler/README.md

 # Go Job Scheduler

-Job scheduler that executes jobs as forked processes based on priority and then time order.
+Job scheduler that executes jobs as spawned individual processes based on priority and then time order.
 To enhance fairness, priority can be automatically adjusted based on waiting time.

 Jobs added longer than a TTL will be cancelled.